Hamatti/Hamatti/README.md

 [gym-leader-challenge-deck-validator](https://github.com/Hamatti/gym-leader-challenge-deck-validator) is a web application for validating deck lists used in [Pokémon TCG Gym Leader Challenge](https://gymleaderchallenge.com/) format.
 The app can be used at [https://glc-checker.netlify.app/](https://glc-checker.netlify.app/).

+[export-pack-sim: Bookmarklet to export pulls from pokemoncard.io/pack-sim](https://github.com/Hamatti/export-pack-sim) is a bookmarklet that allows exporting pulls from pokemoncard.io/pack-sim virtual booster opening tool.

 [card-print-css](https://github.com/Hamatti/card-print-css) is a CSS styling that turns any number of `<img>` (of playing cards) on a page into the correct size for cutting and sleeving when printed on A4 page.
 I use it for prototyping, playtesting and proxying.

 [ptcgo-parser](https://github.com/Hamatti/ptcgo-parser) is a NMP package for parsing PTCGO deck lists into PokemonTCG.io API compatible format.